Social Science: B.A., B.S.

 Learning Outcomes

-• Foundation 1: Broad Social Science Perspective, Students will be able to define Social Science vocabulary, questions and topics.
+• Foundation 1: Broad Social Science Perspective: Students will apply foundational social science vocabulary, concepts, and theories.

-• Foundation 2: Historical and Comparative Perspectives, Students will be able to describe how key elements of social life vary across time, place and culture.
+• Foundation 2: Historical and Comparative Perspectives: Students will analyze how key elements of social life vary across time, place, and culture.

-• Foundation 3: Perspectives on Power and Privilege, Students will be able to examine the dynamics of power and privilege in relation to race, class, gender, age, sexuality, etc.
+• Foundation 3: Perspectives on Power and Privilege: Students will examine the dynamics of power and privilege in relation to social identities and structures (e.g. race, class, gender, age, sexuality.)

-• Foundation 4: Theoretical Perspectives, Students will be able to analyze the strengths, limitations and significance of relevant concepts and theories.
+• Foundation 4: Theoretical Perspectives: Students will analyze the strengths, limitations, and significance of relevant theoretical approaches and arguments.

 Concentration guidelines